kensho-technologies/graphql-compiler/TROUBLESHOOTING.md

 ## Issues starting MySQL, PostgreSQL, or redis server with docker-compose

-If you have any trouble starting the MySQL/PostgreSQL database or the redis server, make sure any database service is not already running outside of docker.
+If you have any trouble starting the MySQL/PostgreSQL database or the redis server, make sure any database service or any other related service is not already running outside of docker.
 On OSX, you can stop the MySQL, PostgreSQL, and redis server services by executing:
 ```bash
 brew services stop mysql